// Overriding inline styles of the Safety Wing widget

 Pro Tip: Never Travel Without Travel Insurance!

 You never know when the unexpected will happen.
 Make sure you are covered when traveling in case of a medical emergency or travel delays.
-I have been traveling with Safetey Wing for three years and trust them to take care of me.
-They are a travel medical insurance created specifically for travelers, by travelers.
-At a low cost of $40/month, it's my go-to!
+I have been traveling with Safetey Wing for six years and trust them to take care of me.
+They are a travel medical insurance created specifically for travellers, by travellers.
+At a low cost of $56/month, it's my go-to!

 Travel To Bali: The Basics